Constitutional Framework

 Gig workers and algorithmic labor.
 Drivers, delivery workers, and freelancers subject to algorithmic management — opaque ratings, undisclosed thresholds, uncontestable deactivation — benefit from receipt requirements and appeal guarantees.
 The receipt converts algorithmic management from a black box into a contestable system.

 Civil liberties and privacy organizations.
 Civic asymmetry is their core commitment stated as constitutional architecture.
-The transparency direction — power is glass, persons are veiled — aligns directly with existing advocacy for surveillance reform, data minimization, and algorithmic accountability.
+The framework's allocation of transparency obligations aligns directly with existing advocacy for surveillance reform, data minimization, and algorithmic accountability.

 Consumer finance reform.
 The receipt regime for payment platforms and credit systems extends existing consumer-protection frameworks (FCRA, TILA, ECOA) to computational governance.
 The coalition with consumer-finance advocates is natural and immediate.